SerafimsPetrovs/Encryptigma/README.md

 ---

-For any questions or feedback, please contact [Your Name] at [Your Email].
+For any questions or feedback, please contact [Serafim Petrov] at [serafimspetrovs@gmail.com].

 Happy encrypting!